ietf-wg-cellar/matroska-specification/tagging.md

 the applications, they usually give you a basic list of tags you can use.
 Both have their needs.
 But it's usually a bad idea to use custom/exotic tags because you will probably be the only person to use this information even though everyone else could benefit from it.
-So hopefully when someone wants to put information in one's file, they will find an official one that fit them and hopefully use it !
+So hopefully, when someone wants to put information in one's file, they will find an official one that fit them and hopefully use it !
 If it's not in the list, this person can contact us any time for addition of such a missing tag.
 But it doesn't mean it will be accepted...
 Matroska files are not meant the become a whole database of people who made